-- Key Risk Indicators - Risk and Control Self-Assessment ('RCSA') - Strategic and Emerging Risk Assessment - Operational error and breach investigation and reporting - · Tracking of open actions relating to identified control weaknesses; and - Identification and monitoring of conflicts of interest
+- Key Risk Indicators; - Risk and Control Self-Assessment ('RCSA'); - Strategic and Emerging Risk Assessment; - Operational error and breach investigation and reporting; - Tracking of open actions relating to identified control weaknesses; and - Identification and monitoring of conflicts of interest.

-To supplement the above risk management practices, Alcentra also performs compliance monitoring reviews which are overseen by the Global Head of Risk and Compliance.
+To supplement the above risk management practices, Alcentra also performs compliance monitoring reviews which are overseen by the Alcentra Head of Compliance.
 These reviews cover all aspects of the business, with particular focus on regulatory compliance and fiduciary responsibilities of the business.
-Any risks that arise are escalated to the Global Head of Risk and Compliance, the BNY Mellon Regional Risk and Compliance Officer ('RRCO'), the Risk and Compliance Committee and, where necessary, the Board.
+Any risks that arise are escalated to the Alcentra Head of Compliance, the EMEA, LatAm & Global Firms Head of Compliance, the Risk and Compliance Committee and, where necessary, the Board.

-The ICAAP Working Group ('IWG') has delegated responsibility for overseeing the performance of the operational loss scenario analysis which informs the quantification of operational risk capital under Pillar II.
+Up to and including December 2021, the ICAAP Working Group ('IWG') delegated responsibility for overseeing the performance of the operational loss scenario analysis which informs the quantification of operational risk capital under Pillar 2.
+This will be renamed as the ICARA Working Group from January 2022 giving consideration to the OFTR under IFPR.